MonaHer/MonaHer/README.md

 - 🏙 Based in Hamburg
 - 👩‍💻 I’m currently a web development student @ neue fische 🐠🐠
-- 🔥 I'm into art and literature
+- 🔥 I'm into art and coding
-- 🤔 I’m looking for ... spring to finally arrive 🌸🌹🦋🌼